-BEFORE: This line represents the averaged levels of CO measured with wood as the primary cooking fuel and charcoal as the secondary fuel.
-This is the baseline.
+BEFORE: This line represents the averaged levels of CO measured with wood as the primary cooking fuel and char-

 AFTER: This line represents the averaged results of the substitution of the CleanCook stove for the traditional wood and charcoal stoves.
 Kerosene lamps and fuelwood remain in use in the homes for lighting.
 This represents the post-intervention result.